-The LGBT Community Center of Cleveland, one of the nation's oldest centers, is celebrating its 50th anniversary this year.
-It recently hosted its 10th annual Pride in the CLE, and is preparing for upcoming events like Health and Wellness Day, and Queer Prom.
+The LGBT Community Center of Greater Cleveland, one of the nation's oldest centers, is celebrating its 50th anniversary this year.
+It recently hosted its 10th annual Pride in the CLE, and is preparing for upcoming events like Health and Wellness Day and Queer Prom.

-But the milestone is coming at a tumultuous time for this community, as a wave of new laws have banned gender-affirming care for minors, trans female athletes from competing in sports and people using bathrooms that don't align with their sex assigned at birth.
+But the milestone is coming at a tumultuous time for this community, with a wave of new laws banning gender-affirming care for minors, transgender female athletes from competing in sports, and people from using bathrooms that don't align with their sex assigned at birth.

-There are impending policy changes that target diversity, equity and inclusion efforts in the state, such as Ohio SB1 that goes into effect June 27, that has caused universities like Kent State to close its LGBTQ resource centers.
+Impending policy changes target diversity, equity and inclusion efforts in the state, such as Ohio SB1, which has caused universities like Kent State to close its LGBTQ+ resource centers.
+SB 1 goes into effect June 27.

-On a federal level, President Trump has signed orders in a similar vein that eliminate DEI programs, remove recognition of gender identity and ban trans people from serving in the military.
+On a federal level, President Trump has signed similar orders that eliminate DEI programs, remove recognition of gender identity, and ban trans people from serving in the military.

 On Tuesday's "Sound of Ideas," we'll hear from members of the LGBTQ community in Ohio about how they are navigating this new political and cultural landscape, and how support and advocacy have evolved in recent years.